-Payments for student accounts, declining balances, or parking permits can be made electronically by signing onto the portal.

-Direct debit (ACH) is available at no charge and MasterCard, Discover; American Express can be used with a 2.9% fee required
+Payments for student's accounts, declining balances, or parking permits can be made electronically by signing onto the portal.
+Direct debit payment (ACH/electronic check) is available at no charge.
+Visa/MasterCard, Discover; American Express can be used with a 2.9% fee required.
+All payments are in US\$.

-Financial Information August 2012-May 2013
+Financial Information August 2013-May 2014